 Storage and Freezing Tips

-Cool the turkey chili taco soup completely before transferring the to the fridge for freezer.
+Cool the turkey chili taco soup completely before transferring it to the fridge or freezer.
 This taco soup will keep for 4-5 days in a sealed container in the refrigerator.

 If you end up with too much chili that you cannot eat fast enough, throw it in the freezer!
 Here’s a couple different ways you can freeze it: